Silver Rush 50 MTB (July 9, 2023)

 First thing first, ordered a two-meal lunch (pasta and Pad Thai) in Golden Burro, a vegan restaurant in downtown Leadville.
 Finding plant-based food can be a challenge sometimes, so having a place like this is a true blessing.

-Once the stomach is full there’s no better way to spend your afternoon than hanging with new people and getting to know each other.
+Once the stomach is full there’s no better way to spend your afternoon than hanging out with new people and getting to know each other.
 That’s what most of us did, except for a few who opted for a quick nap.
 Wish I could do both! 😆

 For dinner, we decided to go to the Mexican place, which, as Amanda rightfully pointed out, is hardly a good choice for a pre-race meal.
 But hey, we can’t do EVERYTHING right, can we?
 Maybe tomorrow some of us will need a legit excuse for their poor performance.
 An option to dispraise a burrito loaded with onions and only onions was a trump I’d been dealt that night, and luckily I didn’t need it at the end.